 A personal financial statement is a document that shows your personal assets and liabilities and your personal net worth.
 The equation here is that Assets minus Liabilities equals Net Worth.
 If you are married, the personal financial statement may be a combination of your assets and those of your spouse.

 Your assets are your ownership of items like a home or a car or investments.

 Your liabilities are amounts you owe to others.
 For example, you might have a loan on your home or car, or you might owe money on credit cards.

 Your net worth is the difference between your assets and your liabilities.
-For example, if you have a house and car with a value of $100,000, and you have a mortgage and car loan for $75,000, your net worth is $25,000.
+For example, if you have a house and a car with a value of $100,000, and you have a mortgage and car loan for $75,000, your net worth is $25,000.
 Net worth for an individual is similar to owner's equity for a business.

 That is, it's the difference between the business assets and liabilities -- the amount of the business owned by the owner.
 In a business, this document is called a balance sheet.

 Note that rentals don't show on the personal financial statement, because there is no ownership.
-Renting a house or leasing a car creates a monthly expense, but you don't own these items, so they don't get included on this statement.
+Renting a house or leasing a car creates a monthly expense, but you don't own these items, so they don't get included in this statement.